Package Leaflet: Information for the User

 Tel: +30 210 7488 821

-Date of the last review of this leaflet: 06/2023
+Date of Last Revision of this Prospectus: 06/2023

-Other sources of information
+Other Sources of Information

-This information is intended solely for doctors or healthcare professionals:
+This information is intended only for doctors or healthcare professionals:

-To improve the traceability of granulocyte colony-stimulating factors, the name of the medicine (Pelgraz) and the batch number of the syringe administered should be clearly recorded in the patient's file.
+To improve the traceability of granulocyte colony-stimulating factors, the name of the medicine (Pelgraz) and the batch number of the administered syringe should be clearly recorded in the patient's file.

 Disposal